Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Moonlit Treasure Panoply/The Shifter’s Skin/Ever-Changing Hunt.md

 ## Reset
 Once per story, unless reset by learning the chosen Charm normally.
 The Lunar may incur [[Experience Debt]] to do so and waives training times.
 Awakening: This Charm can’t be bought with experience points.
-It awakens for free when the Lunar upholds a Major or Defining [[Intimacy]] in the course of a sacred hunt.
+It awakens for free when the Lunar upholds a Major or Defining [[Intimacy]] in the course of a [[sacred hunt]].